 Installation: All required improvements shall be installed following completion of construction.
 For construction completions that occur after June 30, all plants shall be installed prior to June 30 of the following year.

 Plan Review: Site mitigation plans shall be submitted to the Zoning Administrator for review.
 The Planning and Zoning Commission shall review and approve all site mitigation plans upon a recommendation from the Zoning Administrator.

+Weed Control

+All Conditional Use Permits shall comply with the following requirements.

+Properties are subject to compliance with North Dakota Century Code chapter 4.1-47 (Noxious Weed Control).

+Conditional use permits shall be considered for revocation upon receipt of a documented violation provided to the Zoning Administrator.
+They County may further pursue penalties as identified in Section 6.10 until documented compliance is achieved.

 Supplemental Use Regulations